William Daniels: Personal life

-Daniels has been married to actress and fellow Emmy Award winner Bonnie Bartlett since June 30, 1951; at 74 years, it is the longest active Hollywood marriage as of April 2025.
+Daniels has been married to actress and fellow Emmy Award winner Bonnie Bartlett since June 30, 1951; at 75 years, it is the longest active Hollywood marriage as of June 2026.
 In 1961, Bartlett gave birth to a son, who died 24 hours later.
 They adopted two sons.
+They also have four grandchildren, two through their son Michael, and another two through their other son Robert.

 Bartlett and Daniels both served on the Screen Actors Guild's board of directors.

 Awards and honors

 Daniels refused the 1969 Tony Award nomination for Featured Actor in a Musical in 1776 due to his insistence that the part of John Adams was a leading role rather than supporting.
 He was ruled to be ineligible for the Best Actor nomination because of the technicality that his name was not billed above the title of the show.

 From 1983 to 1987, Daniels' work on St. Elsewhere earned him five consecutive nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, winning in 1985 and 1986.
 In 1986, Daniels and Bartlett, who played his fictional wife on St. Elsewhere, won Emmy Awards on the same night (Bartlett for Supporting Actress in a Drama Series), becoming the first married couple to accomplish the feat since Alfred Lunt and Lynn Fontanne in 1965 for a production of The Magnificent Yankee for the Hallmark Hall of Fame.